DaneHarrison/Static-resume/README.md

 # Appendix

 ## Authors and Acknowledgments
 Andrew Etter was my inspiration for creating this tutorial which relied upon Eddie Webbinaro's Hugo-Resume theme.
-I also wanted to thank Frieda Bi, Hamdi Elzard and Dirk Page for their time and provided feedback.
+I also wanted to thank Frieda Bi, Hamdi Elzard and Dirk Page for their time and feedback.

 <br>